BEST8OY/ScrollMPRIS/README.md

 ## Future Enhancements
 - **Customization:** Additional settings
--

 ## Contributing

 Contributions, feature requests, and issue reports are always welcome!
-Feel free to open an issue or submit a pull request on our [GitHub issues page](https://github.com/BEST8OY/ScrollMPRIS/issues).
+Feel free to open an issue or submit a pull request.

 ## Credits
 - **ScrollMPRIS** and this **README** were written using AI.

 ## License
-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](https://github.com/BEST8OY/ScrollMPRIS/blob/main/LICENSE) file for full details.
+Unlicensed.